Review of Xero, Saasu, QuickBooks Online and MYOB

 - You will open the door to much better collaboration, remote access, mobile-device use, and workflows which deliver higher levels of productivity

 - You will better integrate peripheral IT systems such as online stores, business analytics (such as the open source Pentaho), CRM and helpdesk software, Google Analytics, marketing automation tools (Infusionsoft, for example) and so on.
-The cost of integrating these with

-The other points increasingly outweigh the disadvantage.
+Increasingly, the advantages of going to the cloud outweigh the disadvantage.
 Three years ago, in the first version of this document, I said that medium-sized businesses probably faced one more one five-year cycle on a traditional ERP.
 Half way through that period, I am confident that cloud solutions are starting to appeal to businesses looking to exit the traditional approach.

 In the past, I went into a deep discussion of the functional differences between the packages.

 This is a now a bit beyond the point, since integration is more important than core functionality.
 Businesses should consider their accounting package as part of their "software stack".

 Xero is the purest player and with the additional of inventory, it is now a very well balanced offer, easy to recommend for many businesses.
 It offers the best API, the best interface and the best third-party developer support.
 It has the worst support, though.